 Tea for two at Ruby Ellen’s Tea Rooms

-This (very) colourful charmer in the seaside town of Carlingford in Co.
-Louth does a roaring trade in afternoon teas, so advance booking is highly advised.
+This colourful charmer in the seaside town of Carlingford in Louth does a roaring trade in afternoon teas, so advance booking is highly advised.
 Come to Ruby Ellen's Tea Rooms for the sandwiches and scones, and stay for the homemade miniature cakes.
 Everything here is freshly baked.
 Choose from black, green and herbal teas served in dainty porcelain cups while enjoying the views of the Mourne Mountains.

-With views over Grafton Street, one of Dublin’s pedestrianised shopping areas, the Westbury is one of the city’s most elegant hotels.
-It is a suitably indulgent setting for some fragrant teas served in silver teapots and a selection of sandwiches, scones or homemade pastries.
-The ‘Bubbles and Cake’ offering is also a big hit for those looking for something a little stronger than a cuppa.
+With views over Grafton Street, The Westbury is one of Dublin's most elegant hotels.
+It's a suitably indulgent setting for some fragrant teas served in silver teapots and a selection of sandwiches, scones or homemade pastries.
+The Bubbles and Cake offering is perfect for those looking for something a little stronger than a cuppa.

 Overlooking a Blue Flag beach in West Cork, Inchydoney Island Lodge and Spa just outside Clonakilty specialises in thalassotherapy and marine algae wraps and baths.
 The treatments use fresh Atlantic saltwater and seaweed to cleanse, revitalise and improve circulation.
 Guests can opt for day packages as well as individual treatments, some with access to the heated seawater pool, hammam and relaxation area.
 Choose one of the seawater treatments to calm, relax and rejuvenate.

 A holistic or recovery package at Sólás na Mara